Macrometacorp/docs/docs/queryworkers/attribute-based-access.md

 ## Example 3

-In this example, partners attempt to view employee data and are blocked because they do not have proper access:
+In this example, partners attempt to view employee data and are blocked because they do not have proper access.

-The name of this Query Worker is `Employees`.
+The name of this query worker is `Employees`:

 ```sql
 FOR doc IN employees